CICIFLY/Tricks-for-Python-/with conda.md

  ### This section is for create virtual environment
  1. Update conda by typing : conda update conda
  2. Create your virtual environment : conda create -n my_working_environment3 python=3.6 anaconda
     ('my_working_environment3' is my virtual environment name .
-Python version is specified to 3.6. you can change  )
+Python version is specified to 3.6. you can change to your reference.
+This step may take a while depends on your machine )
  3. Activate your virtual environment : source activate yourenvname
- 4. Install python libraries in the virtual environment:  conda install -n my_working_environment3
+ 4. Install python libraries in the virtual environment:  conda install -n my_working_environment3 numpy pandas scipy scikit-learn jupyter matplotlib tensorflow keras langdetect